Please read the manual before play:

 6. Cartridge Lit acquires First North American Serial Rights.
 All copyright reverts back to the author upon publication.
 If your piece does someday get published elsewhere or anthologized or put into a book, it would be lovely if you referenced our prior publication.

 7. We will respond to submissions as quickly as we can manage.
 We appreciate your patience.
-We try—though we are human, and we are busy, and there are few of us, and we like to eat and sleep sometimes.
+We try our best, but we are human, and we are busy, and there are few of us, and we do this just for the love of it, and sometimes we are playing video games when we could be working on this.
+You know what that's like, right?

-Send as many as five poems (traditional or prose poetry).
+Send up to five poems (traditional or prose poetry).

 (Note: This category is for creative nonfiction.
 If your work is more of an article or column, maybe opinion-based and/or argumentative, please consider using the Airship category to submit it to our blog.)